FoxoTech/rapa/README.md

 <a name='initial_feature_filtering'></a>
 ## Initial Feature Filtering
-Automated machine learning is easily applicable to samples with fewer features, as the time and resources required reduces significantly as the number of features decreases.
+Automated machine learning is easily applicable to samples with fewer features, as the time and resources required reduces significantly as the number of initial features decreases.
 Additionally, DataRobot's automated ML platform only accepts projects that have up to 20,000 features per sample.

 For feature selection, `rapa` uses `sklearn`'s ```f_classif``` or ```f_regression``` to reduce the number of features.
 This provides an ANOVA F-statistic for each sample, which is then used to select the features with the highest F-statistics.